Papua (province): Architecture

 The kariwari is one of the traditional Papuan houses, more precisely the traditional house of the Tobati-Enggros people who live around Yotefa Bay and Lake Sentani near Jayapura.
 Unlike other forms of Papuan traditional houses, such as the round honai, the kariwari is usually constructed in the shape of an octagonal pyramid.
-Kariwari is usually made of, bamboo, ironwood and forest sago leaves.
+Kariwari is usually made of bamboo, ironwood and forest sago leaves.
 The Kariwari house consists of two floors and three rooms or three rooms, each with different functions.
-The kariwari is not like a honai that can be lived in by anyone, it cannot even be the residence of a tribal chief – unlike the honai which has political and legal functions.
-The kariwari is specifically a place of education and worship, therefore the position of the Kariwari in the community of the Tobati-Enggros people is considered a sacred and holy place.
+The kariwari is not like a honai that can be lived in by anyone; it cannot even be the residence of a tribal chief, unlike the honai, which has political and legal functions.
+The kariwari is specifically a place of education and worship; the position of the kariwari in the community of the Tobati-Enggros people is therefore considered sacred and holy.
 Like traditional houses in general, the kariwari also has a design that is full of decorative details that make it unique, of course, the decorations are related to Papuan culture especially from the Tobati-Enggros.
 The decorations found in the kariwari are usually in the form of works of art, among others; paintings, carvings and also sculptures.
 Apart from being decorated with works of art, the kariwari is also decorated with various weapons, such as; a bow and arrow.
 There are also some skeletons of prey animals, usually in the form of wild boar fangs, kangaroo skeletons, turtle or turtle shells, birds-of-paradise, and so on.